wikimedia-gadgets/types-mediawiki/README.md

 ---

 TODO:
 -   Add doc comments for everything.
-Presently they are not included at all.
+Presently they are rarely there.
 -   Add types for more jQuery plugins.
+- Add mw.cookie